Careers360 Logo

 Answer:

-Decomposition is the process of breaking down of complex organic matter of detritus into inorganic substances such as carbon dioxide, water and nutrients.
+Decomposition is the process of breaking down complex organic matter of detritus into inorganic substances such as carbon dioxide, water and nutrients.
 Dead remains of plants and animals constitute detritus.
 The process of decomposition involves steps like fragmentation, leaching, catabolism, humification and mineralization.

 1. Fragmentation of Detritus- In this step, the detritus is broken down into small fragments by earthworms